mzand111/MZSimpleDynamicLinq/README.md

 This code is the base code for these nuget packages:

-MZSimpleDynamicLinq.Core
+-MZSimpleDynamicLinq.Core

-MZSimpleDynamicLinq.Extensions
+-MZSimpleDynamicLinq.Extensions

-MZSimpleDynamicLinq.EFCoreExtensions
+-MZSimpleDynamicLinq.EFCoreExtensions

-MZSimpleDynamicLinq.HttpRequestExtensions
+-MZSimpleDynamicLinq.HttpRequestExtensions

-The idea behind MZSimpleDynamicLinq is to provide a data structure and tools to for paging, sorting and filtering functionality in .Net.
+The idea behind MZSimpleDynamicLinq is to provide a data structure and tools for paging, sorting and filtering functionality in .Net.
 Using this package will no more need to expose IQueryable and similar technology-intensive structures to your domain object/services to the above layers.
 This provides you more control on what you are yielding from your services to the outside world.